RngValue/BentRat/CONTRIBUTING.md

   <li>Due to my own error, indentations are 4 spaces long</li>
   <li>Nesting if statements more than 3 times is a crime and you should be ashamed<br><sub>(be happy that BentRat's written in Rust.
 If it were written in C++, 4 or more indentations ANYWHERE would be banned)</sub></li>
   <li>The use of comments is optional, but be sure to use comments to justify your complicated implementations</li>
-  <li>Declare variables at the very top of the main function.
+  <li>Declare variables where they make the most sense.
 We don't declare variables in loops</li>
 </ul>

 <h2>License</h2>